plojyon/resolwe-bio-py/docs/index.rst

   pip install resdk

 ..
-TODO: Remove this warning when not needed anymore:
+TODO: Remove this warning when not needed anymore: Miha, Domen is this still relevant?
 .. warning::

-   If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any Genialis platform server (and probably others).
+   If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any Genialis Server (and probably others).
 To solve the issue, install the latest version of Python 3.6+ `via official installer from Python.org`_ or `with Homebrew`_.